-- 2000 to 2001 the set includes enterprises with 20+ employees, incorporated and unincorporated, all entities classified to financial and insurance activities, all entities classified to the non-business sphere, excluding armed forces; and - 2002 to 2018 the set includes all entities, including units of the Ministry of the Interior and the Ministry of Defence not published before.
+- 2000 to 2001 the set includes enterprises with 20+ employees, incorporated and unincorporated, all entities classified to financial and insurance activities, all entities classified to the non-business sphere, excluding armed forces: - 2002 to 2019 the set includes all entities, including units of the Ministry of the Interior and the Ministry of Defence not published before.

-On 1 January 2013, an indicator of share of unemployed persons was introduced.
-The methodology of which is explained in chapter Labour Market.
+On 1 January 2013, an indicator of the share of unemployed persons was introduced, the methodology of which is explained in the Chapter 9 Labour Market.
 A comparable time series is available from 2005.
 The indicator of the registered unemployment rate ceased to be used in 2012.

-Since 2002 entities (agricultural holdings) which exceed the so-called "threshold values" have been measured within agriculture, in accordance with standards of the European Union.
-Smaller agricultural holdings have been classified to the household sector as "hobby activities" of the population and the extent of their activities at the regional level is impossible to determine with sufficient reliability.
-Retroactive recalculation of time series to a comparable basis is also impossible.
+Since 2002, entities (agricultural holdings) that exceed the so-called "threshold values" have been measured within agriculture, in accordance with standards of the European Union.
+Smaller agricultural holdings have been classified to the household sector as "hobby activities" of the population; it is impossible to determine the extent of their activities at the regional level with sufficient reliability.
+A retroactive recalculation of the time series to a comparable basis is also impossible.

-In industry, only data referring to years from 1997 are comparable.
-Since that year, data have been processed on the regional level referring to enterprises with 100+ employees with registered offices on the territory concerned.
-In construction, construction work in the long-term time series are given by location of the construction site.
+In industry, only data referring to years from 1997 on are comparable.
+Since that year, data have been processed on the regional level referring to enterprises with 100+ employees with registered offices in the territory concerned.
+In construction, construction work in the long-term time series is given by location of the construction site.